Choosing the best business checking account can be daunting as a small business owner.

 Click here to compare all of the Chase Business Checking Account options!

-So, here are the business bank accounts I DO NOT recommend.
+Here are the business bank accounts we do not recommend.

 - Ally Bank – This is still a great option for a personal account, but don’t try using it to get deposits for freelance income. if they find out you’re receiving payments from sites like Fiverr or PayPal, they will shut down your account.